-- Use of Protected Species Observers (PSOs) on vessels
+Use of Protected Species Observers (PSOs) on vessels

-- Use of monitoring and shutdown zones
+Use of monitoring and shutdown zones

-- 10 Limiting vessel speed to 10 knots
+Limiting vessel speed to 10 knots

-- Marine debris awareness training for vessel crew - Use of low-energy geophysical survey equipment as defined in California State Regulation 2 CCR § 2100.03(g)
+Marine debris awareness training for vessel crew

-How will Golden State Wind communicate with fishermen and other ocean users?
+Use of low-energy geophysical survey equipment as defined in California State Regulation 2 CCR § 2100.03(g) How will Golden State Wind communicate with fishermen and other ocean users?
 Golden State Wind will implement measures to minimize conflict with other ocean users, such as commercial and recreational fisheries, as detailed in the project's Fisheries Communications Plan, which can be found on the project website.
 Golden State Wind will use the following methods to communicate about survey activities:

-- A dedicated Fisheries Liaison responsible for outreach via email, phone, and texts - USCG Local Notice to Mariners and Broadcast Notice to Mariners - The survey vessel will be broadcasting AIS 24/7 for other ocean users' awareness - At sea, communication with fishermen via VHF CH 13 and CH 16 and minimize conflict
+A dedicated Fisheries Liaison responsible for outreach via email, phone, and texts

+USCG Local Notice to Mariners and Broadcast Notice to Mariners

+The survey vessel will be broadcasting AIS 24/7 for other ocean users' awareness
-Where and when will Golden State Wind be conducting offshore surveys?

-Low-energy geophysical surveys will be conducted in federal waters in the summer and fall of 2024. (see map)
+At sea, communication with fishermen via VHF CH 13 and CH 16 and minimize conflict 2024 Geophysical Surveys www.goldenstatewind.com Where and when will Golden State Wind be conducting offshore surveys?
+Low-energy geophysical surveys may be conducted in federal waters through December 31, 2024. (see map)